B2Gold Corp. (BTG) Shares Up Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for BTG stocks, with JP Morgan repeating the rating for BTG by listing it as a “Underweight.”
 The predicted price for BTG in the upcoming period, according to JP Morgan is $5 based on the research report published on December 10th of the previous year 2021.

-Volatility was left at 3.28%, however, over the last 30 days, the volatility rate increased by 3.07%, as shares surge +27.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.24% lower at present.
+Volatility was left at 3.18%, however, over the last 30 days, the volatility rate increased by 2.57%, as shares surge +20.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.87% upper at present.

 Stock Fundamentals for BTG